 Remove the insoles.
 Fill the shoes with newspapers and let them air-dry.
 Never expose shoes to direct heat sources since they may ruin them.

-Running in the rain is cool but also really hard on shoes.
+Running in the rain is cool but also hard on shoes.
 Proper preparation as well as post-run care, can help keep the shoewear going.
-Rightly chosen materials increase traction of footwear, while proper use of drying techniques can diminish effects of wet runs.
+Rightly chosen materials increase the traction of footwear, while proper use of drying techniques can diminish the effects of wet runs.
 Rainy days don’t have to mean skipping a run; with a few simple adjustments, you can keep your shoes in excellent condition and hit the trails or roads with confidence.

 Hello, I am Natasha Rose.
 I am the founder of the website Best Running Shoes.
 I am from California, USA.
 I am a professional shoe analyzer and an employee in a shoe showroom.
 I like to provide information about all types of shoes.